YichaoOU/HemTools/docs/content/NGS_pipelines/crispr_seq.rst

 .. note:: Paired test is only available for MaGeCK RRA method, not available for the MLE method.

+.. note:: In paired mode, the number of control samples must be the same as the number of treatment samples.

 .. code:: bash

     $ HemTools crispr_seq -d design_matrix.tsv --gRNA_library my_gRNAs.csv --control_gRNAs my_controls.list --bed my_gRNAs.bed --paired